MichaelVanDenBerg/Myth/readme.txt

 *
 * 1.0.6 / 25.11.2016
 * - Changed theme URI to: https://michaelvandenberg.com/themes/#myth
-* - Removed the_post_navigation from template-tags.php.
 * - Updated the tags in style.scss and style.css.
 * - Added missing text domain in search-form.php.
 * - Escaped some stuff that needed to be escaped.
 * - Optimized screenshot.png (reduced file size by 76%).
-* - Fixed issue with Chrome not displaying &rarr; (right arrow).
+* - Fixed issue with Chrome & Opera not displaying &rarr; (right arrow).
 * - Changed get_stylesheet_directory_uri() in functions.php[179] to get_template_directory_uri().
 *